liesenf/andreasliesenfeld.github.io/formal-talk.md

 Formal represenations of language link up various aspects of talk-in-interaction to symbolic representations.
 Through this, computational models become possible for various scientific or technological purposes.
 Text and speech processing pipelines rely on these representations to accomplish engineering tasks and enable automation.
 What are the limits of symbolic representations as appropriate representations of talk.
 What about higher-dimensional\vector representations?
 How are representations used as part of different application?
 What is the relationship of the represenation to the real thing?
 And how can we slice the representation into useful units?

-### Example 1: From graphical to symbolic representatations of speech
+### The basics: Transcription - from audio recordings to symbolic representatations of speech

-ASR is the task of automatically mapping audio recordings to textual transcription symbols using graphical representations of speech (spectrograms).
+Transcription, either manual or automatic, is the task of mapping elements of speech from audio recordings to textual transcription symbols.
+This can be done by a human transcriber or automated by probabalistically determining the mappings using graphical representations of speech (spectrograms).

-### From commerical speech recognition to specialist speech recognition

-ASR is dead, long live ASR!
-Now that automatic speech recognition (ASR) has achieved "human-level performance" and Youtube can automatically create captions for any video, there has been a push to focus on all the other things that humans do in conversation - beyond clean, grammatical sentences.
-What about the astonishing amount of "uhs", "ahs", or "ohs" that people produce in talk?
-What about laughter, sighs, stutters and all the other exclamations and interjections?

-Current speech recognition tech does not accurately transcribe and process these types of utterances, because that is not what the systems were designed for.
-In fact, commercial ASR is mostly designed to filter out disfluencies and non-lexical utterances, eliminating stutters, repairs or exclamations in speech and producing clean transcripts instead of accurately capturing these properties of speech.
-This can pose a limitation to the further processing of speaker input in interactive voice technology such as intent, stance or emotion recognition because non-lexical utterances are often meaningful rather than accidental and can play a role in the actions that speakers formulate.

-Here are three example of verbal conduct that can commonly cause trouble for ASR systems:

-#### Minimal particles

-Short non-lexical vocalizations such as uhs ohs ahs are often transcribed in very course terms, collapsing a large range of variations under few tags or transcription formats.
-A large amount of phonetic and prosodic information is lost in such lexis or grapheme-based representations.

-#### Laughter

-Laughter can format a spectrum of action only sometimes related to humor.
-However, formal representions in ASR pipelines often reduce laughter to a simple tag.

-### Towards more authentic prepresentions of verbal conduct

-Different levels of representaional detail serve different uses.
-But some aspects of accurate representaions clearly remain underexplored.

-### Example 2: Representatations of meaning and function

-TBC
+Using machine learning methods, automatic speech recognition has become quite accurate for any transcription task where there is sufficient traning data available.
+Those with experience using current ASR can attest that transcribing clean, grammatical sentences works fine.
+But what about all the other things that humans do in conversation, such as the "uhs", "ahs", or "ohs", laughter, sighs, stutters and all the other exclamations and interjections?
+Transcribing such conduct is usually sidelined in current ASR because they do not add much commerical value to ASR products.
+But there is more.
+Other issues of form-function mapping become visible when looking at these small utterances that barely count as verbal conduct.
+Here, on the "margins of language" (Dingemanse 2017), one can see the gap between idiolect and language conventions more clearly.
+The "uhs", "ahs" and laughters of each speaker come with a unique footprint that is only vaguely coventionalised and that makes stable mappings between form and function across a population impossible.
+It turns out that both the small and large units in talk are private property of the speakers, characterized by unique variation, and ultimately resistant to formal generalization.
+A speaker's "ohs" and "ahs" are as hard to formalize as their long, elaborate story-telling sequences.
+This makes up the upper and lower boundaries of useful formalization of units in talk.

+### Other mappings: functional formalisms for Conversational AI

  NLU